yifso/nteract/docs/notes/core-group.md

 ```

 ## /types
-- [ ] *missing information*
 This package contains a collection of type definitions throughout nteract.
 Use these types when interacting with kernelspecs, notebooks, and hosts.
+View the complete list on the [Package types](https://packages.nteract.io/modules/types.html) page of the nteract website.